-In connection with the consummation of this offering, we intend to implement either a share option plan or a restricted share plan in which eligible participants will include members of our management and our employees.
-Beneficiaries under the share option plan or the restricted share plan, as the case may be, will be granted rights to buy shares based on certain criteria that shall be determined and disclosed prior to the commencement of this offering.
+We intend to implement either a share option plan or a restricted share plan in which eligible participants will include members of our management and our employees.
+Beneficiaries under the share option plan or the restricted share plan, as the case may be, will be granted rights to buy shares based on certain criteria that shall be determined and disclosed prior to the commencement of our initial public offering.
 The final eligibility of any beneficiary to participate in the share option plan or restricted share plan will be determined by our board of directors.